Jivl00/KIV_ANLP/cv03/README.md

 # NOTE:

 I had major struggles with the WandB connection.
 The connection would break quite often, so most of my runs just timed out and exceeded the wall time.

+Yeah, this task was a technological hell for me.
+Now the kiv gitlab isn't working, so I can´t push my results.
+I really frustrated.

+My biggest takeaway from this task is that I hate distributed computing.
+I miss the old PPA days, when I could see my results immediately.
+I have spent days here waiting for the runs to finish.

 # To Think About: